 Mafi's research interests include quantum and nonlinear behavior of optical waveguides, and light propagation in disordered media with applications in optical image transport.
 Mafi is the leader of the Photonics Research Group at UNM.
 Additional information about his research is available on his website.

 “I am thrilled that Professor Mafi has accepted the position of Interim Director of CHTM,” UNM Vice President for Research Gabriel Lopez said.
 “He brings a wealth of experience in both academia and industry.
-I look forward to working with him over the next year as we continue to advance the research mission of CHTM.”
+I look forward to working with him as we continue to advance the research mission of CHTM.”

 Mafi received his undergraduate degree in Physics from Sharif University of Technology in Iran, and his master's and Ph.D. degrees in Physics from The Ohio State University.
 Following his postdoctoral appointments at the University of Arizona in Physics and The Optical Sciences Center, he joined Corning Inc. as a Senior Research Scientist working on optical fibers and liquid crystal displays.